-Subsidiaries are required to submit information on their net foreign exchange positions when invoiced (customers, suppliers) to the Company.
-All the positions are netted at the level of the Company and the net positions (long/short) are then sold or bought on the market.
+Subsidiaries are required to submit information on their net foreign exchange positions when invoiced (customers, suppliers) to Tessenderlo Group nv, the parent company.
+All the positions are netted at the level of Tessenderlo Group nv and the net positions (long/short) are then sold or bought on the market.
 The main management tools are the spot purchases and sales of currencies followed by currency swaps.

+Group borrowings are generally carried out by the Company's holding and finance companies, which make the proceeds of these borrowings available to the operating entities.
 In principle, operating entities are financed in their functional currency.
 As from March 2015, the Company no longer uses currency swaps to hedge intragroup loans.

 In emerging countries, it is not always possible to borrow in local currency because local financial markets are too narrow, funds are not available or because the financial conditions are too onerous.
-Those amounts are relatively small for the group.
+Those amounts are relatively small for the Company.